AC-Polymer-SDL-4/Stirring-Module/README.md

 # Magnetic Stirring Module
 # Overview
 Magnetic stirring is essential for chemistry experiments, to thoroughly mix components in a flask/vial, increasing the rate of reaction and allowing for the distribution of heat.
-This repository contains instructions / materials / code for creating a low-cost stirring module which is programmable and compatible with the Opentrons liquid handler, so it can be incorporated in automated workflows in self-driving labs (SDLs).
+This repository contains instructions / materials / code for creating a low-cost stirring module which is programmable and compatible with the Opentrons liquid handler deck slots, so it can be incorporated in automated workflows in self-driving labs (SDLs).

 ### Authors